High-risk pregnancy: Know what to expect

 Invasive genetic screening.
 Your health care provider might recommend amniocentesis or chorionic villus sampling (CVS).
 During amniocentesis, a sample of the fluid that surrounds and protects a baby during pregnancy (amniotic fluid) is withdrawn from the uterus.
 Typically done after week 15 of pregnancy, amniocentesis can identify certain genetic conditions as well as serious problems of the brain or spinal cord (neural tube defects).

 - Ultrasound for cervical length.
 Your health care provider might use an ultrasound to measure the length of your cervix at prenatal appointments to determine if you're at risk of preterm labor.

 - Biophysical profile.
-This prenatal test is used to check on a baby's well-being.
+This prenatal ultrasound is used to check on a baby's well-being.
 It might involve only an ultrasound to evaluate fetal well-being or, depending on the results of the ultrasound, also fetal heart rate monitoring (nonstress test).

 Some prenatal diagnostic tests — such as amniocentesis and chorionic villus sampling — carry a small risk of pregnancy loss.
-The decision to pursue prenatal testing is up to you and your partner.
+The decision to pursue these tests is up to you and your partner.
 Discuss the risks and benefits with your health care provider.